Skip to main content

 At Rosh Pinah, the TSF has two main sections—one active and one dormant.
 Over time, the dormant sections became a significant source of dust, particularly during the windy season.
 Prior to 2021, the mine controlled dust by spraying polymers mixed with water on the TSF surface, particularly on the flat “beach” areas and the sidewalls.

 Polymers initially seemed effective—they reduced dust fallout to acceptable limits—their application came with challenges.
-“Using polymers required specialised equipment and frequent maintenance,” explains Alex McHaffie, General Manager at Bind-X. “It was hard on the pumps and water carts, often clogging seals and damaging centrifugal pumps.
+“Using polymers required specialised equipment and frequent maintenance,” explains JC Le Roux, Head of Business Development Africa at Bind-X. “It was hard on the pumps and water carts, often clogging seals and damaging centrifugal pumps.
 They would see two or three pumps wear out in a single application cycle.”

 Additionally, the plastic film created by the polymer spray was a long-term environmental liability, particularly for future rehabilitation.
 Polymers prevent vegetation growth and complicate efforts to return the land to its natural state when rehabilitation takes place.